Practice Tips for a Successful Workplace Investigation

 Before taking action, it’s important to understand what the employee is complaining about.
 The company must know who is involved, what is alleged to have happened, as well as when, where and, if possible, why it occurred.
 The company should try to understand what the complainant is seeking without making any promises or assurances regarding how it will resolve the complaint.

-Investigations can involve a significant allocation of time and financial resources so before a company conducts an internal or private outside investigation into a complaint, it should consider whether it is appropriate for an investigation to be undertaken or whether there is a better option for resolving the complaint – such as mediation of an interpersonal disagreement between colleagues.
+Investigations can involve a significant allocation of time and financial resources.
+Before a company conducts an internal or private outside investigation into a complaint, it should consider whether it is appropriate for an investigation to be undertaken or whether there is a better option for resolving the complaint.
+Another option would be mediation of an interpersonal disagreement between colleagues.

 Many employers have policies and procedures enacted that provide guidance or structure about how a workplace complaint should be handled or an investigation conducted.
 Therefore, once a complaint is received, the company should review its policies and procedures to ensure it is in compliance.

 The decision of whether to appoint an investigator or not should be made on a case-by-case basis.
 Although, it is less expensive to designate an internal investigator, there are times when a company should hire an outside investigator.
 The outside investigator is perceived as more neutral and may have greater expertise in conducting investigations and drafting investigation reports.
-Many companies hire an experienced attorney to serve as an outside investigator since the attorney is skilled at interviewing witnesses, making credibility assessments and writing effective reports.
+Many companies hire an experienced attorney to serve as an outside investigator.
+They do this because the attorney is skilled at interviewing witnesses, making credibility assessments and writing effective reports.

 If the employer undertakes an investigation into the complaint, it should take care to keep the lines of communication open with all of the involved parties.
 By actively managing expectations, the company can minimize some of the stress that is often associated with an investigation.